Chicago Concussion Lawyer

 You must prove that you experienced an injury.
 For instance, you might present evidence of a doctor’s diagnosis of a concussion and the medical bills you or your insurance paid to get brain scans.

-Brain injuries can result in a variety of symptoms.
-Commonly, these effects are temporary, lasting a few hours, days, or a week.
-Sometimes, however, symptoms are permanent.
-The four categories of concussion symptoms include:
+Brain injuries can result in a variety of side effects and symptoms.
+Commonly, these symptoms are temporary, lasting a few hours, days, or a week.

 Physical